-However, there are current and emerging risks that could erode this spectrum of value.
-Some of these trends, including climate change, illegal wildlife trade, land encroachment, extractive industries and infrastructure development, are already placing significant value at risk.
-Other risks might include changes in land designation, regulatory change, jurisdictional tensions between Ministries (e.g. mining and forestry) and conflict.
+However, there are current and emerging risks that could undermine the numerous benefits provided by protected areas.
+Some of these threats including climate change, illegal wildlife trade, land encroachment, extractive industries and infrastructure development, are already placing significant strain on protected areas.
+Other risks include changes in land designation or regulations, jurisdictional tensions between Ministries (such as mining and forestry) and conflict.

 Protected areas need to be managed in a way that boosts their resilience to stresses and secures a return on the considerable investment placed in them.